 We’re also working to share best practice, discuss, and report on new ideas and policies designed to improve governance across the charity sector.
 Find the latest on this below.

-Key resources, commentary and research on good governance
+Featured resources, commentary and research on good governance

 This guide draws on the experiences and insights of active, ambitious trustees, as well as NPC’s own knowledge gained over nearly 15 years working with charities and funders.
 We use these insights to explore how boards can get the most from their organisations and do the best for their beneficiaries.